markustonnessen/DT_FOWT_Prediciton_Model/README.md

 `pathToCommandFile` is the path to the commandsModel.txt, which sends the desired manually set SIMA workflow parameters to the SIMA software before the simulation starts.
 Within this file, the path to the desired .stask model file needs to be updated.

-`args_path` is the path to the `sima_args.txt`, which sends the desired \acs{MLSTM and prediction parameters to the system.
+`args_path` is the path to the `sima_args.txt`, which sends the desired MLSTM and prediction parameters to the system.
 The `Prediction_pipeline.py` utilizes this file to send data where it is supposed to be.

 ## Additional Python Files in the Framework